 Texture is what makes a minimalist design feel rich and inviting rather than cold and empty.

 Pattern is the repetition of a graphic motif.
 It can be found on wallpaper, rugs, textiles, or tiles.
-While similar to texture, pattern’s job is to add
+While similar to texture, pattern’s job is to add visual energy and break up the monotony of solid surfaces.

 The key to using pattern is balance.
 It can be a bold focal point (like a statement rug) or a subtle background element (like a tone-on-tone wallpaper).
 A well-designed room balances areas of pattern with solid-color “resting spots” for the eye.